 - You can also crop and mask the text with the mask tools right beneath it’s name.

-- You can adjust the font, centering, tabs, and appearance from this effect controls window.
+- Adjust the font, centering, tabs, and appearance from this effect controls window.

 - Also, if you open up the essential graphics panel, you can adjust all of these things.